CodingLizards/serpentes/README.md

-# Ticketmanager
+# Serpentes
-The Ticketmanager is a very simple ticket system and also useful to prioritize tickets.
+Serpentes is a very simple ticket system and also useful to prioritize tickets.

 You can use it, fork it, improve it as much as you want.
 It is one of our first node.js projects, so we would appreciate help :)

 # What are the features?
-The Ticketmanager offers you a good amount of options here is a list with all the features, for details refer to our wiki please :)
+Serpentes offers you a good amount of options here is a list with all the features, for details refer to our wiki please :)

 ## Worker management
-Workers are your users and developer/testers/operation specialists as well, that gives you an easy way, to integrate your existing company structure in the Ticketmanager.
+Workers are your users and developer/testers/operation specialists as well, that gives you an easy way, to integrate your existing company structure in Serpentes.

 ## Ticket management
 You can filter your tickets by different states